-Serbia: Energy minister closes door for nuclear technology projects12.
-November 2013. / News Serbia Energy
+Serbia: Energy minister closes door for nuclear technology projects, News Serbia Energy

 Minister of Energy, Development and the Environment Zorana Mihajlovic said last night that the construction of nuclear power plants in Serbia excluded.